LogoLogo

 Note The examples in this guide use topics in Apache Kafka.
 But the steps should be the same if you have your data in other streaming stores such as Amazon Kinesis or Redpanda.

-1. Create a Store
+1. Create a Data Store

-In DeltaStream, a store is a streaming service, such as Apache Kafka or Amazon Kinesis, where your streaming data resides.
+In DeltaStream, a data store is a streaming service, such as Apache Kafka or Amazon Kinesis, where your streaming data resides.

-Before you write any queries, you must configure DeltaStream to connect to the store where data resides.
+Before you write any queries, you must configure DeltaStream to connect to the data store where data resides.
 This is the first step to take before you process any data using DeltaStream SQL statements.

-To create and configure a new store:
+To create and configure a new data store:

-1. Choose a unique Name for the store.
+1. Choose a unique Name for the data store.
 Use only alphanumeric characters, dashes, and underscores, and limit the name to a maximum of 255 characters.
 To follow along here, name the store mskconsumer.
 This guide uses an Amazon MSK cluster.

 Tip In practice, it's best to select the same region as the one where your data is stored.
 That helps minimize data transfer costs.